In a recent webinar we explored some of the most shocking statistics and reasons why Program Management Offices fail.

 - Portfolio Planning including Resource Allocation

-- Portfolio Selection and Prioritisation
+- Portfolio Selection and Prioritization

 - Portfolio Process Management

-PMO software is crucial to the PMO demonstrating its value to the business, and as our statistics show there can be significant consequences of not Implementing PPM.
+PPM is crucial to the PMO demonstrating its value to the business, and as our statistics show there can be significant consequences of not Implementing PPM.

 It’s not all bad news however, a significant minority of PMO’s are maturing in a way that adds great value to their businesses.
 With the right knowledge and an effective game plan, and the right toolset your PPM and PMO strategy can make a huge difference.